ellenpham/RosterBoard-TerminalApp/README.md

 ## Description

 NKG Corp. is a warehousing and distribution company.
-They have a large number of staff working across rotating shifts. **RosterBoard** is an application that help the company collect the availability and unavailability from rostered staff in order to prepare the workforce plan.
-The application also allows the staff to view their upcoming roster and flexibly schedule their work.
+They have a large number of staff working across rotating shifts. **RosterBoard** is an internal application that allows company staff to provide their availability and unavailability in the two weeks time, which are used for roster building and workforce planning.

 ## Main features
 1. Users (the company staff) are asked to provide their name and their department before starting their work schedule.
-If all answers are valid, they get prompted to the home menu.
+If all answers are valid, they get prompted to the Home Menu.
-2. The main menu has 5 prompts : Create Roster, Add Future Unavailability, View Roster, Modify Roster and Exit Program.
+2. The Home Menu has 5 prompts : Create Roster, Add Future Unavailability, View Roster, Modify Roster and Exit Program.
-3. In the Create Roster function, users are requested to create their roster for the following week based on a list of questions:
+3. In the Create Roster Function, users are requested to create their roster for the following week based on a list of questions:
-    - Choose their available days for the following week (Monday to Sunday).
+    - Select available days for the following week (Monday to Sunday).
-    - Choose their available shifts for the chosen day.
+    - Select available shifts for the chosen day.

-    There are a few criterias when creating the roster.
-First, if the numbers of available day is less than THREE days, users will be prompted to choose 1 more available day or if they can not provide more days, they will be informed that they have no roster for the following week and the program ends here.
+    There are some criterias when creating the roster.
+First, if available days are less than THREE days, users are required to select more days, if not, they have no roster for the following week and prompted back to Home Menu.
 Second, users can only choose ONE shift per available day.

-4. In the Add Future Unavailability function, users are requested to manually input their unavailability for ONE week after the following week according to a given format.
-Here they can input as many days or shifts as they wish to be their unavailability.
-If they have no unavailability, this will not get recorded.
+4. In the Add Future Unavailability Function, users are requested to  select their unavailable days for the ONE week after the following week.
+Here they can input as many days or shifts as they wish.
+If they have no unavailability, there will be no record.

-5. In the View Roster function, users' final work schedule is displayed, including staff name, department, the roster for the following week and unavailable days for the week after the following week.
-Users can confirm if the work schedule is correct or they can change their schedule, in which users will be prompted to the next function.
+5. In the View Roster Function, users' final work schedule is displayed.
+Users can confirm this work schedule or if they change their mind, they can have option to modify the current schedule.
+Note that once users finish providing their availability and unavailability in the last two functions, they can not go back and restart the procedure.
+They can only modify the schedule records by using Modify Roster Function.

-6. In the Modify Roster function, users can change their availability/unavailability if they change their mind, these modified information will get updated in their final roster and users can go back to the Main Menu to view the modified schedule.
+6. In the Modify Roster Function, users have two options.

+    - Modify the current roster: options include changing shift, removing a current day or adding a new day.
+    - Modify unavailability: users will have to redo their unavailability from the scratch if they do not wish to keep their current record.

 ## Control Flow Diagram

-The below diagram illustrates how the flow of data and how users are prompted to action different tasks while accessing different functions of the app.
+The below diagram illustrates how the flow of data and the application's logic.

 ![Control Flow Diagram](./docs/RosteringApp_ControlFlowDiagram.png)
 (Diagram created using diagram.net.io)